To Miss Someone: Feargal Sharkey version

 Northern Irish singer Feargal Sharkey covered "To Miss Someone" on his third and final studio album Songs from the Mardi Gras (1991).
-Produced by Barry Beckett, it was released as the third single from the album.
+Produced by Barry Beckett, it was released as the third single from the album and reached number 102 in the UK Singles Chart.
 Sharkey had previously recorded the McKee-penned "A Good Heart" which reached the UK number one spot in 1985.

 Critical reception

 Upon its release as a single, Barbara Ellen of New Musical Express praised Sharkey for having "the most heavenly wheeze in pop", but felt that "here he sadly does not improve on McKee's majestic original".
 Martin Price and Graham Massey of 808 State, as guest reviewers, were also critical.
 Price felt that on the song "he's trying to sound too sophisticated" and prefers him when he "sounds dead raw".
 Massey believed the song "just sounds like FM radio averageness" and added that Sharkey is "better when he writes his own stuff".
 Everett True of Melody Maker wrote, "He's fucked now, isn't he?
 Fancy having a voice like that and treating it to a song like this.
 Take that any way you like."
 In a review of Songs from the Mardi Gras, Paul Sexton of Select described "To Miss Someone" as a "pretty obvious attempt to re-create the conditions of 'A Good Heart'".